Natural Satellites

 The Solar System has eight confirmed planets and millions of minor planets, asteroids, comets and other celestial bodies that orbit the luminous star.
 All of them can be considered, in some way, natural satellites.

-You may be interested: Asteroid
+You may be interested: Universe

 The Moon